 As soon as I took my new Merrell hiking shoes out of the box I immediately noticed the extra heft and sturdiness, compared to my previous Capra Rapid shoes.

 My first thought was that the Chameleon 7 Stretch is more akin to a low cut hiking boot than a trail running shoe.
-This extra stability will be great for hiking but they were supposed to replace my old trail running shoe.
+This extra stability has great for easy hiking days but I was looking for something to replace my Capra Rapid as a trail running shoe.

 Over the next week I took my Merrell Chameleon 7 Stretch hiking shoes out for a spin in the cold weather and they did surprisingly well.
-These shoes are definitely geared for walking and hiking not running.
-The elastic draw cord provided enough clinch for my walks, keeping the boots on tight and I only had a slight rub from the back on one of my heels.
+These shoes are definitely geared for walking and light hiking, not running.
+The elastic drawcord provided enough clinch for walking, keeping these hiking boots on tight and I only had a slight rub from the back on one of my heels.

 For being constructed out of neoprene the Merrell Chameleon 7 Stretch actually kept my feet feeling warm in the below freezing temperatures.
 They would not last on an all day winter hike but for the hour or so I was wandering around each time my feet were never cold.